The OZEV Grant Criteria

 Electric Vehicle Grants

-The Electric Vehicle Homecharge Scheme (EVHS) is a government initiative grant that is available to electric and hybrid vehicle owners across the United Kingdom.
+The EV Chargepoint Grant is a government initiative grant that is available to some electric and hybrid vehicle owners across the United Kingdom.

-The grant means homeowners could see 75% of the costs of purchasing and installing an EV home charging point be returned to them (capped to a maximum of £350).
-For homeowners, they are eligible to claim up to two charging points per household.
+The grant means flat owner-occupiers and people living in rented properties could see 75% of the costs of purchasing and installing an EV home charging point be returned to them (capped to a maximum of £350).

-By taking advantage of the Electric Vehicle Homecharge Scheme you can make your EV charging point installation substantially more affordable.
+By taking advantage of The EV Chargepoint Grant you can make your EV charging point installation substantially more affordable.

 If you’re considering installing an EV charging point for your property, please read about our Electric Car Charger Home Installation service for more information.